sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 **Future Data section of Prophet model**

-* In FUTURE PERIOD block give number of steps you want to predict
+* In FUTURE PERIOD block gives the number of steps we want to predict
-* Give FREQUENCY as Monthly or Daily
+* FREQUENCY can be Monthly or Daily
-* INCLUDE HISTORY will true for testing our model and False for production
+* Set INCLUDE HISTORY to true for testing the model and False for production

 .. figure:: ../../_assets/tutorials/time-series/prophet_future.png
    :alt: Stock Forecasting